The Cost of Learning Under Multiple Change Points: Introduction

 \textbf{Logarithmic upper bound on regret.} We prove a non-asymptotic upper bound on the dynamic regret (Theorem~\ref{th:upper-bound}) showing that, even in worst-case environments where shifts may be statistically undetectable, the dynamic regret grows at most on the order of $O(\sigma^2 (S+1) \log T)$ up to problem-dependent constants.

-\textbf{A lower bound on achievable performance and minimax optimality.} We complement the upper bound with a novel information-theoretic lower bound (Theorem~\ref{th:lower-bound}) of order $\Omega\big(\sigma^2 (S+1) \log(T/(S+1))\big)$ (up to lower-order $\log\log(T/S)$ terms), showing that ATC is nearly minimax optimal.
+\textbf{A lower bound on achievable performance and minimax optimality.} We complement the upper bound with a novel information-theoretic lower bound (Theorem~\ref{th:lower-bound}) of order $\Omega\big(\sigma^2 (S+1) \log(T/(S+1))\big)$, showing that ATC is nearly minimax optimal.

 We validate the theory with extensive experiments on both synthetic and real data (Section~\ref{sec:simulations}).